-- Template: any of existent invoice template can be selected for the invoice generation. - Customer: owner of the billing account, recipient of the invoice. - Invoice period: billing period.
-Can be specified only as one calendar month.
-Calls with start time between first and last second of the period will be considered for the invoice
+• Invoice period: The billing period.
+This can only be specified as one calendar month.
+Calls with start time between the first and last second of the period will be considered for the invoice

 All form fields are mandatory.

 Generated invoice can be downloaded as pdf file.